kadm91/Marbel-Heroes/README.md

-# Marbel-Heroes
+# Marvel-Heroes

-**Marbel Heores**  is a application that present Marbel Heroes and alow to search for a specific hero, you can tap the hero you want to get a description of this hero.
+**Marvel Heores** is a application that present Marvel Heroes and alow to search for a specific hero, you can tap the hero you want to get a description of this hero.
 This app was created using the Marvel API https://developer.marvel.com

-In order to use the app you will need to create an developer account and get your keys the app have a file name **KeysPlaceHolder.swift** where you will put your keys, This is the only step you will nedd to make use of this app.
+In order to use the app you will need to create an developer account and get your keys.
+The app has a file named **KeysPlaceHolder.swift** where you will put your keys, this is the only step you will need to use the app.

 ```swift